sbarex/QLMarkdown/README.md

 ## Settings

-Launching the application, you can configure the options, enable the desired extensions and set the theme for formatting the quicklook preview of Markdown files.
+Launching the application, you can configure the options, enable the desired extensions and set the theme for formatting the Quick Look preview of Markdown files.

 ![main interface](./assets/img/main_interface.png)